Shady Grove station

 Shady Grove station is a Washington Metro station in Redland, Montgomery County, Maryland, United States.
-The station opened on December 15, 1984 as part of a four-stop extension of the Red Line from station to Shady Grove.
+The station opened on December 15, 1984, as part of a four-stop extension of the Red Line from station to Shady Grove.
 The station is operated by the Washington Metropolitan Area Transit Authority (WMATA).

-Serving as the northwestern terminus of the Red Line, it is the most distant Metro station from downtown Washington, D.C., in Maryland.
+Serving as the northwestern terminus of the Red Line, it is the most distant Metro station in Maryland from downtown Washington, D.C.
 The station is the location of the Shady Grove Rail Yard, one of the largest storage yards in the Metrorail system.

 Location

 Shady Grove facing northeast in January 2017.

 Located in the census-designated place of Redland, the station takes its name from nearby Shady Grove Road to the north.
 Much of the surrounding area is industrial or low-density residential in nature, although Rockville Road to the south contains strips of commercial activity.
 To the west is MD 355 (Frederick Road), a continuation of Rockville Pike, which the Red Line parallels throughout much of its route in western Montgomery County; MD 200A connects the Shady Grove station to I-370 and MD 200, better known as the Intercounty Connector. a toll road extending east to I-95.

-The station is the northernmost station in the Washington Metro system, and is approximately equidistant from downtown Washington, D.C. and Frederick.
+The station is the northernmost station in the Washington Metro system and is approximately equidistant from downtown Washington, D.C. and Frederick.
 Prior to the opening of the Silver Line Extension to Ashburn, it was also the most distant Metro station (by straight-line distance) from the Washington Monument.
 It still is the most distant in Maryland.
 The distance from Shady Grove to the Washington Monument is 18.39 mi.

 Transit-oriented development

 In order to cope with increasing population growth and subsequent traffic congestion while combating urban sprawl, the Montgomery County Planning Department released the Shady Grove Sector Plan, which aims to act as a guideline for mixed-use growth around the station.
-The plan emphasises high-density residential and commercial properties within the immediate vicinity of Shady Grove station, with a steady transition to low-density as the distance from the station increases.
+The plan emphasizes high-density residential and commercial properties within the immediate vicinity of Shady Grove station, with a steady transition to low-density as the distance from the station increases.

 The Sector Plan divides the surrounding area into five districts: Metro North, Metro East, Metro West, Metro South, and Jeremiah Park.
 Combined, there will be over 6,000 residential units within walking distance of Shady Grove station.
 In addition, the plan encourages the creation of a walkable street grid with defined main streets integrated with a comprehensive open space and park system.